decentraland/core-components/.changeset/two-keys-start.md

 '@dcl/core-commons': minor
 ---

-Add the acquireLock, releaseLock, tryAdquireLock and tryReleaseLock functions to the redis and memory storage components.
+Add the acquireLock, releaseLock, tryAcquireLock, and tryReleaseLock functions to the Redis and memory storage components.